Do You Need Travel Insurance to Visit the USA? (2026 Guide)

 • Injuries from professional sports or illegal activities

-• Care in your home country or care you're traveling to receive
+• Care received in your home country or care you traveled specifically to receive

 USA Travel Insurance Costs for International Visitors

-Premiums vary based on age, policy maximum, and plan type.
-Fixed benefit plans cost 30 to 50% less than comprehensive coverage but provide significantly less financial protection.
+Premiums vary based on age, policy maximum and plan type.
+Fixed benefit plans cost 30% to 50% less than major medical coverage but leave you with far less financial protection.

 18-40